 Last week, the September issue of Sight & Sound magazine was released, and with it came the results of the British Film Institute’s publication’s inaugural critics and filmmakers polls of the best documentaries of all time.
-I’m among the more than 200 people who were invited to vote in the critics’ section, which also compiled the selections of curators and programmers and academics.
-We each submitted 10 titles in no particular order.
+I’m among the more than two-hundred people who were invited to vote in the critics’ section, which also compiled the selections of curators and programmers and academics.
+We each submitted ten titles in no particular order.
 The outcome is a list of 56 nonfiction films ranked by number of mentions.
-Here are the top 10, which were immediately criticized for being collectively too old:
+Below are the top ten, which were immediately criticized for being collectively too old.

 1. Man With a Movie Camera (Dziga Vertov, 1929)